mikemcnft/zentrophy/README.md

 # zentrophy
-instructions for the trophy smart contract
+instructions for the trophy smart contract - "trophy.sol".  trophy_flatten included simply to enable ease of verification for etherscan.

 before deploying remember to change the mint address at line 37 to the contract owner